 - Caffeine is a great antioxidant.
 Needless to say the usefulness of antioxidants for a human body.
 Anti-oxidants are present in many fruits (Oranges, blueberries), vegetables (spinach, sprouts), nuts (hazelnuts, peanuts), beans, red wine, and chocolate.
 Anti Oxidants oxidizes the free radicals inside the body.
 However, the free radicals outnumber the natural antioxidants.
 Hence, from the external source of antioxidants should be present in the body to keep the free radicals in check.
 If there is an excess of free radicals in the body it leads to degenerative illness, cancer, chronic diseases, autoimmune disorder, aging, cataracts, cardiovascular and neurodegenerative diseases.

 - For those gymoholics, 2-4 cups of coffee a day can help you with reducing post-workout muscle pain by 48%.
 Intake of caffeine helps utilize fat as fuel while working out.
 If your motive is to burn fats then a cup or two before work would do great for your goal.
 Caffeine also helps reducing muscle contractions and increase tolerance to fatigue.
 This further helps you workout more and efficiently.
-It also helps reduce perceived exertion which makes you feel working out a lot more easier.
+It also helps reduce perceived exertion which makes you feel working out a lot easier.

 - It also helps reduce suicide risk and depression.
 A study carried out by Archives of Internal Medicine for 10 years on 86,000 female nurses showed a reduced risk of suicides in those who drank coffee.
 Another study carried out by Harvard School of Public Health showed that women who drank 3 or more cups of coffee were 20% less likely to suffer from depression.

 - Caffeine drinkers have a stronger DNA.
-A study published in European Journal of Nutrition showed that those who drank coffee have strong DNA and that too with stronger integrity.
+A study published in European Journal of Nutrition showed that those who drank caffeine have strong DNA and that too with stronger integrity.
 The white blood cells of coffee drinker have far less instance of spontaneous DNA strand breakage.

 - Researchers from Brazil showed in their study that strong black coffee kills the bacteria in the tooth that causes cavities and tooth decay.
 Pure black coffee does this, adding sugar and milk would negate the benefit.